Find a logo design that turns your products into winners

 Logos come in three basic types: those with only a symbol, those with only a typeface, and those that contain both.
 The typeface or font used should reflect the personality of your business and engage your audience.

-“Let’s say you own a quirky coffee house.
-A fun typeface like Sans Serif could be a good choice,” says DeSmet.
-“But, if you run a law firm, a more conservative font like Times New Roman or Garamond could be a smart option.”
+If you sell quirky products, a fun typeface like Sans Serif could be a good one.
+However, if you own an accounting firm, a more conservative font like Times New Roman or Garamond could be a better option.

 One final important decision